vee-zhang/Vee-blog/source/_posts/SharedPreferences解读.md

  */
 public class QueuedWork {

-    /** Delay for delayed runnables, as big as possible but low enough to be barely perceivable */ private static final long DELAY = 100;
+    private static final long DELAY = 100;

     /** 我是一把锁 */
     private static final Object sLock = new Object();

-    /**
-     * Used to make sure that only one thread is processing work items at a time.
-This means that
-     * they are processed in the order added.
-     *
-     * This is separate from {@link #sLock} as this is held the whole time while work is processed
-     * and we do not want to stall the whole class.
-     */
     private static Object sProcessingWork = new Object();

     @GuardedBy("sLock")